alphagov/transformation-dashboard/_posts/2000-01-20-passports.markdown

 scope-of-exemplar: |
     The existing passport service within the UK allows you to complete an online application form to apply for, renew or update a passport.
-The printed application form is then returned to you to sign, date, add any documents or photographs that are needed, and return for processing.
+The user then prints a declaration form, signs and dates it and sends it for processing with any documents or photographs that are needed.

     Her Majesty’s Passport Services is exploring with GDS the scope for a fully digital passport service.